emory-courses/dsa-java/.github/ISSUE_TEMPLATE/miscellaneous.md

 name: Miscellaneous
 about: Questions and comments about miscellaneous matters
 title: ''
-labels: miscellaneous
+labels: ''
-assignees: jdchoi77, lujiaying
+assignees: jdchoi77, lujiaying, marvinquiet

 ---